cocos-creator/docs-3d-deprecated/en/asset/font.md

 ![imported font asset](font/imported.png)

-> **Note**: inorder to improve the efficiency of resource management, it is recommended that the imported `.fnt` and `.png` files be stored in separate directories and not mixed with other resources.
+> **Note**: inorder to improve the efficiency of asset management, it is recommended that the imported `.fnt` and `.png` files be stored in separate directories and not mixed with other assets.

-## Using font resources
+## Using font assets

-The font resource needs to be rendered through the `Label` component.
+The font asset needs to be rendered through the `Label` component.
 Here is how to create a `Node` with a `Label` component in the scene.

 ### Creating a Label (Font) Node Using the Menu